 This chapter assumes you have a strong grasp of geographic data analysis and processing, covered in Chapters 2 to 5.
-In it you will also make use of R’s interfaces to dedicated GIS software, and spatial cross-validation, topics covered in Chapters 10 and 12, respectively.
+The chapter makes use of bridges to GIS software, and spatial cross-validation, covered in Chapters 10 and 12 respectively.

 The chapter uses the following packages: